-This might seem odd, considering Her Majesty has had four children throughout her life.
-But it turns out there’s actually a reason behind this.
-Due to the fact pregnancies were ‘taboo’ at the time, it seems the Queen kept her pregnancies under wraps.
+Due to the fact pregnancies were ‘taboo’ at the time, it seems the Queen kept her pregnancies under wraps from the public.

 Apparently this announcement was about the 22-year-old then Princess Elizabeth falling pregnant with Prince Charles, as five months after the announcement, he was born.

 Another key difference is that there were no public photos, such as the well-known hospital step photo, which royal fans eagerly await whenever a new royal baby is announced.